DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/27-Regression-Inference.md

 \hat{Y}_* \sim N\left(\beta_0+\beta_1x_*, \sigma\sqrt{{1\over n}+{(x_*-\bar{x})^2\over \sum (x_i-\bar{x})^2}}\right)
 $$

 Notice that all three of these are unbiased, the expected value is equal to the parameter being estimated.
 Looking at the variance of the slope estimate we can see that is a function of the underlying unexplained variance, $\sigma^2$ and the data.
 The denominator is increased by having a larger spread in the explanatory variable.
 The slope of the estimated line is more stable, less variable, if the independent variable has high variance.
 That is interesting.
 If you are designing an experiment, this gives you insight in how to select the range of values for your explanatory variable.
-Math 359 is a course that discusses this point in detail.

 ## Inference